 While a bee sting is usually not serious, there are more effective ways to go about caring for them than just hoping for the best.
 Follow this guide to learn the right way to care for a sting.
 As always, seek professional medical help if you or another person is experiencing serious symptoms.

-Do you have more questions about you or your family’s health?
-Talk to staff at WFMC Health or become a new patient today!
+Looking for a Salem Oregon family doctor, or have additional questions about keeping your family healthy?
+Contact our friendly staff at WFMC Health or become a new patient today!